reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 ## Lab Objectives

-In this lab, you will create and examine an Azure IoT Hub and an IoT Hub Device Provisioning Service.
-The lab includes the following exercises:
+In this lab, you will complete the following:

 - Exercise 1: Create an IoT Hub using the Azure portal
 - Exercise 2: Examine the IoT Hub Service